nodejs/node/doc/contributing/technical-priorities.md

 The ability to easily install and manage dependencies and development tools is a key part of the developer experience, and therefore Node.js must provide a package manager as part of its distribution.
 Node.js includes npm for this purpose.
-This is for historical reasons—when npm was added in 2011, it was the only JavaScript package manager—and because it is the reference implementation for the npm registry, which is the de facto primary source for most JavaScript software.
+This is for historical reasons — when `npm` was added in 2011, it was the only JavaScript package manager — and because it is the reference implementation for the npm registry, which is the de facto primary source for most JavaScript software.
 In accordance with our [policy][distribution-policy] of not including multiple dependencies or tools that serve the same purpose, the Node.js project